dbindel/cam-handbook/handbook.md

 students, though the target size depends on funding, advising capacity, and space.

-# Application to the program
+# Application to the Program

 [Applications to the CAM PhD
 program](https://www.cam.cornell.edu/cam/academics/phd-program/admissions)